RodZill4/material-maker/doc/_sources/node_pattern_bricks.rst.txt

 Bricks node
 ~~~~~~~~~~~

-The **Bricks** node outputs 4 related bricks pattern textures that can be used for walls
+The **Bricks** node outputs several related bricks pattern textures that can be used for walls
 or pavement.

 .. image:: images/node_pattern_bricks.png